dmfs/gver/README.md

 In addition to `major`, `minor`, `patch`, gver also knows a `none` type to identify trivial changes that should not result in a new version, e.g. typo fixes in documentation files.

 The `invalid` change type can be used to validate commits.
-As soon as the project version is determined this will throw an exception if the condition is fulfilled and the build will fail.
+As soon as the project version is determined, this will throw an exception if the condition is fulfilled and the build will fail.

 Example: